zodiacstxr/zodiacstxr.github.io/Test.md

 ### Step :2 Checking Status

-After the installation, you can check the status of Apache2 using this command.
+After the installation, check status of the Apache2 using this command.

 ```ruby
 sudo systemctl status apache2